VALUATION AND BREAKS

 From January 2008 onwards, time deposits held by the household sector at monetary and financial institutions are adjusted for ISAs by the subtraction of the respective published levels of ISAs from these components.

 Between the introduction of ISAs in 1999 Q2 and the end of 2007, bank time deposits and building societies instant access deposits held by the household sector were adjusted for ISAs by subtracting the respective published levels of ISAs from these components.

 Rates of return

-From January 1999, rates of return on deposits held with banks by the household sector and the corporate sector are effective interest rates (see notes to Table G1.4 for further details).
-Prior to January 1999, rates of return were averages of quoted rates.
-Monthly rates are gross of tax, averaged over the month.
+From January 2008, rates of return on deposits held with all MFIs by the household sector are effective interest rates (see notes to Table G1.4 for further details).
+Prior to January 2008, this only applied to banks, as data for building societies were weighted averages of gross interest rates received by savers, derived from a monthly return of all building societies provided by the Financial Services Authority (FSA).
+Prior to January 1999, rates of return on deposits with banks were averages of quoted rates.
 Quarterly rates are calculated as averages of monthly rates.
 Interest rates for household sector time deposits exclude rates on TESSAs and cash ISAs.

 From January 2011, rates of return on ISAs held with banks and building societies are effective interest rates.
 For further details see the article ‘Amendments to Divisia money series’.
 Prior to January 2011, rates of return were averages of quoted rates.

 The Divisia index uses an envelope approach, which assumes that, within the household sector and the corporate sector, the benchmark asset is the component of M4 that pays the highest interest rate after tax is taken into consideration.